The biggest differences between the USA and Germany

-Even though German and American culture aren’t considered to be vastly different from one another, Adriana still experienced a decent dose of culture shock when she moved to Germany from Oregon four years ago.
+German culture vs American culture: Even though they aren’t considered to be vastly different from one another, Adriana still experienced a decent dose of culture shock when she moved to Germany from Oregon four years ago.
 She had to quickly learn to kiss 24/7 supermarkets goodbye, adapt to a whole new level of straightforwardness, and ditch her credit cards for cash.
 Despite the cultural differences, Adriana can absolutely say that moving to Germany is one of the best decisions she’s ever made and it’s a great place to live!
-So, here’s an overview of the biggest differences between America and Germany if you plan to visit or live here.
+So, here’s an overview of the biggest differences between America vs Germany if you plan to visit or live here.

 As an American, I will admit that Americans go overboard on customer service.
 It is not necessary to tell your life story to every waiter at every restaurant, though many of them will still ask for it.
 In Germany, the exact opposite is true.
 I’ve often had to ask for the menu multiple times or even search for the waiter around the restaurant to be acknowledged.
 In my opinion, this has to do with a difference in tipping culture.
 Whereas in the US, we tip as much as 20% on a regular basis, in Germany you can leave 10% or less.
 In some US states, staff wages are cut to balance out with tips, so they are highly determined to make up that difference with good customer service.
 In Germany this concept doesn’t exist, so be prepared to assertively ask for everything you need.